Time functions on Lorentzian length spaces: Lorentzian pre-length spaces

-\begin{proof} The proof is the same as \cite[Lemma 3.12]{KuSa}.
+\begin{proof} First, assume that $b = \infty$.
+If $\gamma$ admitted an extension $\bar\gamma$ as in Definition~\ref{definex}, then $\bar\gamma$ would be locally Lipschitz and have two endpoints.
+Therefore, $L^d(\bar\gamma) < \infty$, but also $L^d(\bar\gamma)=L^d(\gamma) = b-a$ (since we have only added one point), a contradiction.
+The rest of the proof is the same as \cite[Lemma 3.12]{KuSa}.
 Note that there, the assumption of local ``strong'' causal closedness is only applied to points which lie on $\gamma$.
 Hence that proof also works with our notion of weakly causally closed neighborhood. \end{proof}

 In the remaining subsection we recall the definition of Lorentzian length space (including necessary preliminary notions) as introduced in \cite{KuSa}.
 While we will not directly work with Lorentzian length spaces in the main body of this paper, our results about pre-length spaces immediately also lead to useful Corollaries in this setting (see Introduction).
 A Lorentzian length space is, in essence, just the Lorentzian analogue of length metric spaces generalizing Riemannian manifolds where the time separation function $\tau$ is used in place of a distance function to measure lengths and the admissible class of curves respects causality.
 More precisely, if $\gamma \colon [a,b] \to X$ is a future-directed causal curve, then its \emph{$\tau$-length} $L_{\tau}(\gamma)$ is defined by (see \cite[Definition 2.24]{KuSa})